goksanisil23/rl_workspace/README.md

 # RL
+## Policy Evaluation
+Temporal difference (TD) is a method that utilizes Markov property to get an estimate of the value ("goodness") of being in a specific state within an environment.
+TD updates the value of a state, towards it's own estimate of the value in the next state.
+TD(0) specifically keeps track of only previous state to compute the current state value.
+There is no model of the environment here, state estimation is acquired via sampling from the environment.

-## TD with state Aggregation in Random Walk Environment
+### TD with state Aggregation in Random Walk Environment
 - Aggregate the states close to each other under a "feature"
 - Each feature gets a weight to produce a "state value"
 - Apply semi-gradient TD update for updating weights during random walk